systeminit/si/app/docs/src/reference/asset/function.md

 ### Configuring pre-existing components

-An asset that has a management component attached to it, can then have `management edges` to other types of components that it is allowed to manage.
+An asset with a management component attached to it can have `management edges` to other types of components that it is allowed to manage.
-These management edges are the component context that the function can act upon and allow those components to be configured.
+These management edges are the component context the function can act upon and allow those components to be configured.

 ```typescript